-"Hindsight is 20/20" is especially true when it comes to business decisions.
-For every story about a business venture that became an unexpected massive success, there is a story about a person who turned down that business venture, or chose to leave it before it hit the big time.
-It's genuinely difficult to know what will and will not make money.
-Wrestling star and occasional actor, Hulk Hogan, definitely could have used a crystal ball to show him the future when it came to one specific business opportunity that was presented 15 years ago.
 The Hulkster had the opportunity to jump into the extremely lucrative world of celebrity product endorsements.
 When Hulk's agent gave him a choice between a grill and another product – Hulk Hogan chose the other product.
 The grill went to another sports figure – George Foreman.
-Fast-forward to today, and the "George Foreman Grill" is everywhere.
+Fast-forward to today, and the "George Foreman Grill" is one of the best-selling products in history.
 Hulk Hogan's product?
 Yeah, not so much.
-His misguided decision would lead to him missing out on $200 million in potential profits.
-Here's the story of how Hulk Hogan made one of the worst business decisions ever.
+Hulk's misguided decision caused him miss out on $200 million.
+Here's the story of how Hulk Hogan made one of the worst business decisions ever…

 Hulk Hogan, also known as Terry Eugene Bollea, was born on August 11, 1953 in Augusta, Georgia, and grew up in Tampa, Florida.
 An athletic child and accomplished musician, Hulk Hogan discovered a love of wrestling when he was 15 years old.
 Inspired by "Superstar" Billy Graham, he worked to build up his physique, while pursuing a career as a rock musician.
 He subsequently dropped out of college to focus on his music career with his band, Ruckus.
 While performing with the band, he was approached by two audience members, a pair of wrestlers who competed on the Championship Wrestling from Florida circuit.
 The pair suggested he train as a wrestler.
 Within a year, he'd left music behind and was training full-time.
 For the next several years, he would go back and forth between wrestling, running a Florida club, and running his own gym.
 By the late 70s, he'd begun to make a major name for himself, achieving increased fame wrestling for New Japan Pro Wrestling and the American Wrestling Association, as well as appearing in movies such as "Rocky III".
 In 1983, he became the face of the World Wrestling Federation, and for the next 10 years, "Hulkamania" swept the wrestling world.